joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/27/arts/television/trevor-noah-is-a-fan-of-pope-francis.html?searchResultPosition=3

 **7.0 Magnitude Quake Hits Northern Philippines**\
-`A strong earthquake struck the northern Philippines, killing at least one person and shaking buildings.
-Tremors were felt in many areas, including Manila, which lead to building evacuations.`\
+`A strong earthquake struck the northern Philippines.
+Dozens were injured and at least four people were killed.`\
 https://nytimes.com/video/world/asia/100000008462085/earthquake-hits-northern-philippines.html?searchResultPosition=4

 **Mario Draghi’s Fall Is a Triumph of Democracy, Not a Threat to It**\